• Skip to primary navigation

 An auto loan through Wells Fargo can have a rate as low as 1.99% for a short-term loan if you have excellent credit and a loan of only about two years.

-Like with most banks, the Tesla financing APR goes up with the length of the loan.
-For example, a 72-month loan will always have a higher APR than a 12 or 24-month loan.
+Like most banks, Tesla’s financing APR increases with the length of the loan.
+For example, a 72-month loan will always have a higher APR than a 12- or 24-month loan.

 2. Bank of America – Best for Fair Credit